-Renters insurance, also known as contents insurance or tenants insurance, covers your personal belongings against loss from fire, theft and other losses.
-Furthermore, it will cover your personal liability if you are sued because you injured a third party (i.e. neighbour, visitor, or landlord) or caused damage to their property.
+Renters insurance, also known as contents insurance or tenants insurance, covers your personal belongings against loss from fire, theft, and other losses.
+It will cover your personal liability if you are sued because you injured a third party (i.e. neighbour, visitor, or landlord) or caused damage to their property.

 Is renters insurance mandatory in Ontario?

 There is no law that says you have to have tenants insurance in Ontario.
 On the other hand, you are legally responsible for any damage to your apartment and building so you should think about insurance.
 Your landlord may also require that you have insurance as part of the rental agreement or lease.